ty-anderson/python_quickstart/docs/Git/branches.md

 # switch back to main so we can merge the new branch
 git checkout main

-# make sure main is update to date
+# make sure main is up-to-date
 git pull

 # merge the branch into main